owlbarn/tutorial/book/linear-algebra/README.md

 # Linear Algebra

-Linear Algebra is one the key basic mathematics field behind computer science and numerical computation.
+Linear Algebra is a key mathematics field behind computer science and numerical computation.
 Full coverage of this topic is apparently beyond the scope of this book.
 Please refer to [@strang2006linear] for this subject.
-In this chapter we follows the basic structure of this book to give you a overall picture, but focusing on how to use the functions provided in Owl to solve problems and better understand some basic linear algebra concepts.
+In this chapter we follows the basic structure of this book to give you a overall picture, but focussing on how to use the functions provided in Owl to solve problems and better understand some basic linear algebra concepts.

 The high level APIs of Linear Algebra are provied in the `Linalg` module.
 It provides four types of number types: single precision, double precision, complex single precision, and complex double precision.